darktable-org/dtdocs/content/module-reference/processing-modules/defringe.md

 Remove color fringing, which often results from Longitudinal Chromatic Aberrations (LCA), also known as Axial Chromatic Aberrations.

 This module uses edge-detection.
-Where pixels are detected as a fringe, the color is rebuilt from lower-saturated neighboring pixels.
+Where pixels are detected as a fringe, the color is rebuilt from less saturated neighboring pixels.

 # module controls